KaiLinCV/ssh_lab_linux_windows/windows/windows_ssh_setup_and_sftp.md

 ## 🌐 Finding the Correct IP Address

 In order to connect to my Windows system using SSH, I needed to find its IP address.
-While using `ipconfig` alone is enough, the output includes a lot of extra information.
+While using `ipconfig` alone works, the output includes a lot of extra information.
+To narrow it down, I used:
-To narrow it down to just the relevant lines, I used `ipconfig` along with `findstr` to search for lines containing "IPv4":

   ```powershell
   ipconfig | findstr /R "IPv4"
   ```
 ![Check IP](./screenshots/04_check_windows_ip.png)

 An unexpected result occurred: I saw three different IPv4 addresses.